kareem-ghazi/smart-surveillance-system/README.md

 ## Roadmap

-These are some of the missing or uncomplete features for the project.
+These are some of the missing or uncompleted features for the project.

-- Showing and hiding the console when dealing with input.
-- String input isn't sanatized (*could write literally anything*).
+- String input isn't sanitized (*could write literally anything*).

 ## Screenshots